no stomach to digest food

 3. Most species have green or blue bones and flesh.

-4. They can jump out of the water as fast as 38 mph.
+4. They can jump out of the water going as fast as 38 mph.

-Needlefish are darker from above, with generally blue to green coloration and silvery on the bottom.
-This coloration allows them to camouflage from predators and blend in with their surroundings.
-The largest grow to about four feet in size, but you’ll find a considerable range in size.
-For example, Keeltail needlefish range from about 17 to 20 inches long, about three to four times smaller than the Houndfish.
-The Belonion apodion and Belonion dibranchodon are among the smallest in size, at about two inches long.
+The largest ones grow to about four feet in size, but you’ll find a considerable range.
+For example, Keeltail needlefish range between 17 to 20 inches long, which is about three to four times smaller than the Houndfish.
+The Belonion apodion and Belonion dibranchodon are among the smallest in size at about two inches long.

 Needlefish distribution is worldwide in tropical and warm temperate waters.
-Their western Atlantic range spans from Maine on the north to Florida on the south and in the easter Atlantic from Dakara to Angola.
+Their western Atlantic range spans from Maine on the north to Florida on the south and in the eastern Atlantic from Dakara to Angola.
 They also range from northern Florida southward to Brazil and inhabit the entire Caribbean region.
-Pacific habitats include Mexico, where they are frequently caught and used in Mexican recipes, south to Peru and from Japan and the East Indies in the easter Pacific, south to Australia.
+Pacific habitats include westerm Mexico, where they are frequently caught and used in Mexican recipes, south to Peru and from Japan and the East Indies in the eastern Pacific, south to Australia.

-They inhabit shallow, coastal waters near islands estuaries and coastal rivers.
+They inhabit shallow, coastal waters near island estuaries and coastal rivers.
 While most species live in saline or brackish waters, some species are found in freshwater inland rivers in Florida and Alabama.
-At night, you may find them on reef flats and during the day around jetties.
+At night, you may find them on reef flats and, during the day, around jetties.
 Juvenile needlefish about two inches in size frequent seagrass beds in some marshy regions.
 Needlefish gather in large schools to travel and to have a better chance of survival.
 Younger fishes sometimes congregate in bays and inlets.

 Freshwater needlefish, with the scientific name Xenentodon cancila and native to Southeast Asia, are often kept as aquarium fish, living three to five years.
 Scientists believe that Keeltail needlefish can live up to eight years.
 When in captivity, freshwater needlefish are best kept by themselves or with peaceful species like cichlids, catfish or sleeper gobies as they otherwise get stressed by more active fish.

-They are considered gamefish as they are caught with trammel nets, casting with a lure and trolling at the water surface.
+Needlefish are considered gamefish as they are caught with trammel nets, casting with a lure, and trolling at the water surface.
 Needlefish are a popular dish in certain parts of the world, particularly in Central and South America and throughout most of the Caribbean.
 Angelhinha Frito is a popular needlefish recipe served at beach bars throughout Brazil.